 Methylprednisolone belongs to a class of synthetic anti-inflammatory drugs called corticosteroids.
-It changes the body’s immune response to reduce inflammation in disorders such as arthritis.
-However, there are serious side effects related to long-term methylprednisolone use at high doses.
-Keep reading to learn more about the uses, side effects, and dosage of methylprednisolone.
+It changes the body’s immune response and is commonly used to treat arthritis.
+However, long-term use and high doses can cause serious side effects.
+Keep reading to learn about this drug and how it works.

 What Is Methylprednisolone?